gthole/node-ga/README.md

 If set to false, the log will be wrapped in a function to be called later by process.nextTick().
 Defaults to true, in which case the request will be logged before being passed to next().

     cookie_name: 'string'
-Custon cookie name to log the visitor ID.
+Custom cookie name to log the visitor ID.
 Defaults to "__utmnodejs".

 Usage outside express:
 =====================
-This middleware can be used without express seamlessly.
-Instead of being set automatically with res.setHeader(), you can find it in res.cookieGA to add it to your response.
+This middleware can be used without express.
+The cookie is automatically added with res.setHeader().
+You should however parse req.headers['cookie'] to an object in req.cookies to avoid an unique being seen as multiple visits.
+The module will still work fine otherwise.

     var http = require('http');
     var ga = require('node-ga')('UA-XXXXXXXX-Y', { safe: true});

     http.createServer(function (req, res) {
         return ga(req, res, function () {
-          res.setHeader(200, { 'Cookie': res.cookieGA });
-          res.send('Hello world!');
+          res.end('Hello world!');
         });
     }).listen(80);